Yagouus/pablormier.github.io/_posts/2017-09-05-a-tutorial-on-differential-evolution-with-python.md

     ```

 * __bounds__: a list with the lower and upper bound for each parameter of the function.
 For example: \\(bounds_x=\\) [(-5, 5), (-5, 5), (-5, 5), (-5, 5)] means that each variable \\(x_i, i \in [1, 4]\\) is bound to the interval [-5, 5].

-* __mut__: mutation constant, a float usually between [0, 2].
-Larger mutation constants increases the search radius but may slowdown the convergence.

-* __crossp__: probability of crossover, a float between [0, 1].
-A value closer to 1 increases the number of changes in the population.

-* __popsize__: number of individuals (vectors) in the population.
-Larger number of vectors are usually better for high dimensional problems.

-* __its__: number of iterations (generations) performed by the algorithm.

 For example, let's find the value of x that minimizes the function \\(f(x) = x^2\\), looking for values of \\(x\\) between -100 and 100: